seuyh/Telegram-Chat-Exporter/README.md

     * Search for chats by name.
     * Export directly using a User/Chat/Channel ID or username.
     * Choose to export with or without media files.
+    * Set a maximum file size for media downloads to skip large files.
 * **🛡️ Configurable**: Features adjustable request delays with built-in presets (Safe, Balanced, Risky) to protect your account from API rate limits.

 ---